AyloSrd/evento-react/README.md

+# Component Events for React
+Hook to repoduce Svelte's `createEventDispatcher` behaviour on React(similar to Vue's `$emit`).
+Hook + HOK, for class Components.
+Typescript support.
 ![Evento](evento.png)
-# A new Event paradigm
+## A new Event paradigm
 Inspired by Svelte's [`createEventDispatcher()`](https://svelte.dev/tutorial/component-events) and Vue's [`$emit`](https://vuejs.org/guide/components/events.html), Evento brings Component Events to the world of React.

 With Evento, a React Component can dispatch a Custom Event, with an optional payload, to the Component's consumer.